The Verstappen Dilemma: How Max Verstappen's potential retirement threatens the future of the sport

 Why F1 Needs Verstappen

-Back when Max Verstappen joined Formula 1 in 2016, the sport was at an all time low.
-Viewership was down, F1 was in an era of pure dominance by Mercedes-Benz, and sport was a shadow of its former glory.
+Back when he joined Formula 1 in 2016, the sport was at an all-time low.
+Viewership was down, F1 was in an era of pure dominance by Mercedes-Benz, and the sport was a shadow of its former glory.

-However, be that on track or in the paddock, Max Verstappen brought a breath of fresh air back to a struggling sport.
+However, Verstappen brought a breath of fresh air back to a struggling sport.

-Whether it was stand out drives like his debut win for Red Bull in Spain or his legendary wet drive in Brazil, Verstappen's fearless approach to racing solidified him the reason to watch Formula 1.
+Whether it was standout drives like his debut win for Red Bull in Spain or his legendary wet drive in Brazil, Verstappen's fearless approach to racing solidified him as the reason to watch Formula 1.

-Aside from the on track action, which quickly caught the attention of new viewers, Verstappen's unapologetic attitude is the main reason we need him to stick around.
+Aside from the excitement he creates on track, Verstappen's unapologetic attitude is the main reason we need him to stick around.

-As a fan first and a driver second, many fans including myself feel the sport needs a voice to represent our feelings at the big table.
+As a fan first, and a driver second, many fans including myself feel the sport needs a voice to represent our feelings at the big table; especially as Formula 1 moves farther away from its roots.

 Verstappen has his fair share of critics, and clearly fans don’t always agree with his take on the sport, but in a sport that is constantly evolving, voices like his are what ensure Formula 1 never loses the essence of pure racing.